kinshuk4/daily-coding-problem-solutions/README.md

 ---

-### Problem 6
+### Problem 6 [Hard]

 > This problem was asked by Google.

 An XOR linked list is a more memory efficient doubly linked list.
-Instead of each node holding `next` and `prev`  fields, it holds a field named both, which is an XOR of the next node  and the previous node.
+Instead of each node holding `next` and `prev` fields, it holds a field named `both`, which is an XOR of the next node and the previous node.
 Implement an XOR linked list; it has an `add(element)` which adds the element to the end, and a `get(index)` which returns the node at index.

-If using a language that has no pointers (such as Python), you can  assume you have access to get_pointer and dereference_pointer functions  that converts between nodes and memory addresses.
+If using a language that has no pointers (such as Python), you can assume you have access to `get_pointer` and `dereference_pointer` functions that converts between nodes and memory addresses.

+TODO: implement this function.

 ---